Introduction chemical hazards

 Organotin compounds: monobutyltin, dibutyltin and tributyltin.They are used as stabilizers and mould-resistant substances.
 Absorbable through the skin.

-Mineral oils (MOSH/MOAH/POSH)Almost all food products through migration from or contamination during production.The complex mix of aliphatic hydrocarbons, naphthalene and aromatics.
+Mineral oils (MOSH/MOAH/POSH)Almost all food products through migration from packaging or contamination during production.The complex mix of aliphatic hydrocarbons, naphthalene and aromatics.
 Several are Carcinogenic.
 Some Synthetic prepared Hydrocarbon oils are considered part of minerals and oils.
 The most significant polluting sources are cotton burlap bags, plastics, cartons, printing inks, lubricants and recycled fat in animal feed.

 CyanideUnprocessed whole, ground, milled, cracked, chopped apricot kernels placed on the market for the final consumerMaximum levels according to Regulation (EC) No 1881/2006Also found in Flaxseed, Cassava, Yam root and Lima .